Study: Do Vitamin B supplements alter breast cancer risk for women with BRCA mutations?

 This study is about:

-whether B vitamins lower or raise breast cancer risk in women with BRCA mutations.
+whether B vitamins lower or raise breast cancer risk in women with mutations.

 Why is this study important?

-This is a small study that looked at vitamin B supplement use among 400 women in Canada who had a mutation in BRCA1 or BRCA2.
+This is a small study that looked at vitamin B supplement use among 400 women in Canada who had a mutation in or .

 - Women who took supplements that included folic acid (synthetic Vitatmin B9), Vitamin B complex, multivitamins, folic-acid specific, or prenatal vitamins - had decreased breast cancer risk compared to women who had never used these supplements if prior child birth history was considered Women who took these supplements had a 55% decrease in risk.

 - The decreased risk of breast cancer was observed in women who took moderate levels of folic acid (Vitamin B9) at 8-80 mcg/day or moderate levels of Vitamin B12 (.02-.34 mcg/day).

 - Vitamin B6 supplements did not significantly affect breast cancer risk.

 - Vitamin B significantly impacted women with mutations, but not women with mutations.